GrammaticalFramework/GF/src/www/syntax-editor/README.md

 - UI issue with DisambPhrasebookEng
 - more prominence to Disamb-linearizations
 - ambiguity: (optionally) parse all the resulting linearizations/variants and point out those which are ambiguous
-- random-generate a non-empty tree as a starting point
 - try to retain subtree when replacing node
 - add undo/redo (or back/forward) navigation
 - structure the set of fridge magnets some more.
 Even though they